TosbackCgusBridge-Bot/CGUs-versions/Bloomingdales/Privacy Policy.md

-Your access to and use of our Services means you agree to the terms in this Notice and our Terms of Use.
+Your access to and use of our Services means you agree to the terms in this Notice and our Terms of Use and Referral Policy.
 We encourage you to refer to this Notice periodically so that you understand our current privacy practices.

 If you have any questions about this Notice, please contact our Customer Service department: